MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/policy-and-compliance/Set-Label.md

 ## PARAMETERS

 ### -Identity
-The Identity parameter specifies the label that you want to modify.
+The Identity parameter specifies the sensitivity label that you want to modify.
 You can use any value that uniquely identifies the label.
 For example:

 - Name